 When you think of the small city of Elkhart, Indiana, a few things may come to mind.
 Musical instruments?
 Check.
 Recreational vehicles?
 We have them in spades.
 Superheroes?
 Believe it or not – we have them covered, too.
 The Hall of Heroes Superhero Museum is nestled in the heart of the Midwest and offers fans of superheroes, film, animation and history in general an opportunity to gaze upon and interact with one of the largest collections of superhero memorabilia, art, and comics in the U.S., if not the world.
 Our collection is comprised of over 60000 comics, over 10000 toys and games, and over 100 pieces of animation and comic art.
-All of these fantastic pieces are located in a two-story replica of the Hall of Justice from the 1970’s Super Friends cartoon.
+All of these fantastic pieces are located in a 5000 square foot facility on the north side of Elkhart, Indiana.

 This collection covers the 80 year history of superheroes in comics, toys, film, and animation.
 Among the items on display are several historically significant comic books, such as Captain America #1, Sensation Comics #1 (the first cover appearance of Wonder Woman), and an Amazing Fantasies #15 (the first appearance of Spider-Man) signed by Stan Lee.
 Our Hollywood section boasts such items as the original shield used in Captain America: The First Avenger, the Shelby Cobra from Iron-Man, the Hell Cycle from Ghost Rider, and a screen used Green Lantern ring worn by Ryan Reynolds.
 You’ll also find a recreation of the Bat Cave from the 1960’s Batman television series featuring Adam West’s personal Batman costume.